 This is an ad-free article.

 Advertising and affiliate income help Lead Safe Mama, LLC cover the costs of the work we do here (independent consumer goods testing and childhood Lead poisoning prevention advocacy).
 We have removed ads from most of our more widely-read articles (and newly published articles, too — like this one!) to make them easier for you to read.
-In addition to supporting this work by starting any shopping you might be doing with a click on our affiliate links, if you would like to support the independent consumer goods testing and childhood Lead poisoning prevention advocacy work of Lead Safe Mama, LLC by making a contribution (which will also help us keep our more widely-read articles ad-free), click here.
-Thank you!
+Your support of our work via the ways noted above will help us keep our articles as ad-free as possible!

 Please note the following key points:

-The original lab report for this product is below (at the bottom of this page).
+The full original lab report for this product is below (at the bottom of this page).

 The graphic above shows the levels of metals detected in this product (in red) along with the low threshold of detection (in green) for each metal not detected with the laboratory testing Lead Safe Mama, LLC completed for this product.
 The numbers are juxtaposed (in blue) to the “Action Level” proposed by the medical and scientific community in 2021 as part of the Baby Food Safety Act.